Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 # 26.1.2023

 Today, is the day I refocus on building this site after a long break.
 Today I will build footer component.
 To do that I need to make my logo and name as a component and reuse it in the footer.

+# 28.1.2023

+Today, I want to try some footer page from canva to my portfolio website.